 Jo’s closed for the night shortly afterward.

-Both Green and Bryan Smith said many witnesses were shaken by the incident.
+Both Green and Smith said many witnesses were shaken by the incident.

-“I don’t think the whole situation was approached appropriately,” Green said, adding that he believed Smith should not have attacked officers and had suspected he was intoxicated.
+“I don’t think the whole situation was approached appropriately,” Green said, adding that he believed the student should not have attacked officers and had suspected he was intoxicated.